 - I introduce a new measure of racism in different parts of the United States based on Google searches.
 I argue that racism cost Obama far more votes than previously realized.

 - Parental Concerns of Sons vs. Daughters (New York Times op-ed)

-- How Many Gay Americans Are There? (paper forthcoming, New York Times op-ed)
+- How Many Gay Americans Are There? (slides, notes, New York Times op-ed)

 - The Geography of Fame (w/ big help from Noah Stephens-Davidowitz) (New York Times op-ed)

 - I study the probability of reaching Wikipedia by county of birth for all American Baby Boomers.
 I find that children of immigrants born in cities or college towns are the most likely to live lives that are deemed notable.

 - Where Do NBA Players Come From?
 (New York Times op-ed)

 - I find, contrary to conventional wisdom, that poor socioeconomic status is a major hindrance to reaching the NBA.